unfoldingWord-dev/ts-desktop/README.md

 ##Tasks

-`grunt` will produce a distribution
+`gulp` will produce a distribution
-`grunt check` will check your JS files
-`grunt sass` will compile your Sass into CSS
-`npm start` will open up the project with NW.js
+`npm start` will open up the project with NW.js `DEBUG_MODE=1 npm start` will start it up in debug mode with live reloading (it's a bit unstable, hence "debug mode")

 ##Dev Inspector